Suzuki Swift review - MPG, CO2 and running costs

 Ratings for the Suzuki Swift are surprisingly high, with all models sitting in groups 19-21.
 In comparison, the pricier VW Polo only goes up to Group 23 for the Polo GTI performance model, while the standard Ford Fiesta, Renault Clio and Peugeot 208 ranges are all cheaper to cover.

-The only explanation for these ratings must be the relatively small number of Suzuki dealers and repairers, as well as the hassle of sourcing parts for the Swift from Japan if you have an accident.
+An explanation for these ratings could be the relatively small number of Suzuki dealers and repairers, as well as the hassle of sourcing parts for the Swift from Japan if you have an accident.

-Our experts predict the Suzuki Swift range will retain 46-47 per cent of its value after three years and 36,000-miles of ownership.
-The best performer is the front-wheel-drive SZ5 model, while the Swift Sport isn't quite so strong - holding onto around 38 per cent of its value over the same period.
+Our experts predict the Suzuki Swift range will retain around 52 per cent of its value after three years and 36,000-miles of ownership.
+The best performer is the SZ5 CVT automatic model, while the Swift Sport isn't quite so strong - holding onto around 46 per cent of its value over the same period.

 In this review